v8/v8.dev/src/docs/TurboFan.md

+---
+title: 'TurboFan'
+---
 TurboFan is one of V8’s optimizing compilers leveraging a concept called [“Sea of Nodes”](https://darksi.de/d.sea-of-nodes/).
-One of V8’s blog posts offers a [high-level overview](/blog/turbofan-jit) of TurboFan.
-More detail can be found in the following resources:
+One of V8’s blog posts offers a [high-level overview of TurboFan](/blog/turbofan-jit).
+More details can be found in the following resources.

 ## Articles and blog posts